oktadev/okta-blog/_source/_posts/2018-02-15-build-crud-app-vuejs-node.md

 - Not Authenticated: Show only *Login*
 - Authenticated: Show only *Logout*

-You can toggle the visibility of these menu items using the `v-if` directive in Vue.js that checks the value of `activeUser` on the component.
+You can toggle the visibility of these menu items using the `v-if` directive in Vue.js that checks the existence of `activeUser` on the component.
 When the component is loaded (which calls `created()`) or when a route changes we want to refresh the `activeUser`.

 Open `./src/App.vue` and copy/paste the following code.